Skip to main content

-At age 6, Christie’s mom remarried a man who was an electronics technician on the U. S. Navy’s nuclear submarines.
-The family moved to Groton Naval Base in Connecticut.
-Thereafter, they moved to Naval and Air Force bases in Satellite Beach, Florida, Hampton, Virginia, and back to Connecticut.
-As a result, Christie learned to adapt to new situations and create and maintain new relationships quickly.
+During the next 10 years, the family moved to Navy and Air Force bases in Satellite Beach, Florida, then, in Hampton, Virginia, and, then, back to Connecticut.
+As a result, Christie learned to adapt to new situations by, amongst other things, creating new relationships quickly.

 In 1995, Christie earned a B.A. in Political Science Public Service with a minor in Legal Studies at Hamline University, with a 3.74 g.p.a.
 She was on the Mock Trial Team.
-She also interned in the MN Senate.
+She also interned in MN Senate.

 In 2009, Christie earned her Paralegal Certificate at Hamline University.
 In Fall, she interned at a law firm in Apple Valley, learning about several areas of law.
 She completed the certificate program summa cum laude, with a 4.0 g.p.a.

-Belle was a princess.
+Belle was a Princess.

 Beau knows diddly. 😉